 The public ethnography style is the most recent form.
 It self-consciously tries to bring the social science findings to an educated lay audience.
 Its goal is to educate the public about social scientific knowledge.
 It usually relies on ethnographic or field research because this form of study is most easily accessible to the public.
+The style is found in booklength studies designed to be sold in the nonfiction sections of bookstores, appear as editorials in op-ed pages of national newspapers, or as articles in more high-brow, intellectual magazines.
+In a booklength version, the author tries to draw in readers using visual maps, photographs, and rich descriptions.
+The discussions of methods are short and informal.
+There may not be a literature review.
+Authors relegate the methodology or literature citations to footnotes or appendices.
+The writing style is novelistic with very long quotes and very detailed descriptions.
+Theory is either absent or very limited in this style.

-The style is found in booklength studies designed to be sold in the nonfiction sections of bookstores, appear as editorials in a zoom lens, that is, to begin broadly and then increasingly focus narrowly on a specific topic.
-Statements can move from universal statements about all cultures, to general statements about a specific culture, to statements about a specific cultural scene, to specific statements about an aspect of culture, to specific statements about an expectific incidents.12
+a zoom lens, that is, to begin broadly and then increasingly focus narrowly on a specific topic.
+Statements can move from universal statements about all cultures, to general statements about a specific culture, to statements about a specific cultural scene, to specific statements about an aspect of culture, to specific statements about specific incidents.12